 It can be seen that the increase in claim numbers that were observed in 2012/13 was primarily a function of a higher number of cross-claims being brought by other corporations and by State and Federal Government Entities.
-Direct claims were at levels consistent with (or, in some cases, below) levels observed in the preceding five years.

-This higher level of cross claims continued in 2013/14 and 2014/15 with the number of cross claims reported at a similar level to 2012/13, supporting our previous valuation assumption (made at 31 March 2013) that an increased rate of co-joining/cross-claiming should be assumed to be a permanent feature of the claims experience.
+The higher level of cross claims has continued with the number of cross claims reported in the last three financial years at a similar level to 2012/13.
+This adds further support to our valuation assumption made at 31 March 2013 that an increased rate of co-joining/cross-claiming should be assumed to be a permanent feature of the claims experience.

-NSW is currently the primary source of cross claims (making up approximately 55% of the total number of cross claims in 2014/15).
+NSW is currently the primary source of cross claims (making up approximately 65% of the total number of cross claims in 2015/16).

 In 2013/14, there was a material increase in the number of direct claims most notably from NSW, SA and WA.
-In 2014/15, the primary sources of the increase were NSW, VIC and WA.
+This higher level of direct claims continued in 2014/15 and in 2015/16 (although noting a slight decrease in direct claims reported in 2015/16 driven by a decrease in SA and WA).